 Liechtenstein, a tiny nation nestled between Switzerland and Austria, is one of the smallest countries in Europe.
 It has a population of less than 40,000 and an area of roughly 62 square miles.
 Its form of government is officially a semi-constitutional monarchy, and it has a very prosperous economy.

 While Liechtenstein is not a member state of the European Union, it is a part of the Schengen Area, the European Economic Area, and the Council of Europe.

-Canadians travelling to Liechtenstein on an ETIAS should note that the passport used to apply for the ETIAS must be the same passport that is used to travel to the Schengen area and that it will not be possible to transfer a valid ETIAS authorization from one passport to another.
-Any traveller whose passport expires while it is attached to an ETIAS for Liechtenstein will have to apply for a new ETIAS with their new passport, even if the old travel authorization has not yet expired.
+Canadians travelling to Liechtenstein on an ETIAS should note that the passport used to apply for the ETIAS must be the same passport that is used to travel to the Schengen Area and that it will not be possible to transfer a valid ETIAS authorisation from one passport to another.
+Any traveller whose passport expires while it is attached to an ETIAS for Liechtenstein will have to reapply with their new passport, even if the old travel authorisation has not yet expired.

 Thanks to its Alpine location, Liechtenstein is a popular destination for winter sports, including skiing, cross-country skiing, and snowboarding.
 In the summer months, the country offers beautiful nature reserves and other outdoor sights.

 The capital city, Vaduz, also features a collection of art and history museums, the Cathedral of St. Florin, and the 12th century Vaduz Castle.